filchy/tinygent/examples/function-calling/README.md

 Expected output (weather wording may vary):

 ```
-LLM response: The weather in New York is sunny with a high of 75°F.
 Tool get_weather called with arguments {'location': 'New York'}, result: The weather in New York is sunny with a high of 75°F.
 ```